Childhood Obestiy, An American Epidemic

 Scott really did want to slim down, and knew he should, but every time his dad would mention exercise and a diet, well, just like a teenager, “I’d get all mad at him,” said Scott.

-It wasn’t until Scott overheard someone talking to his dad about Bios Life Slim that he decided to take matters into his own hands and asked if he could participate in the three-month product test.
+It wasn’t until Scott overheard someone talking to his dad about Bios Life Slim (now called Unicity Balance Cholesterol) that he decided to take matters into his own hands and asked if he could participate in the three-month product test.

 Over the next 90-days, Scott, without changing his diet or exercising lost eight pounds and lost four percent of his body fat.
 “I could tell after the first three weeks that my face was thinner and my friends were all telling me to keep going,” said Scott.